d-bl/GroundForge/Reshape-Using-Clones.md

 Editor Requirements
 -------------------

 The SVG editor should have "full" support for clones or `<use>` elements in SVG terminology.
 "Full" means that the clones are not plain copies but reflect changes made to the original.
-For example InkPad importS clones properly but doesn't have the "full" support.
-On the other hand does CorelDRAW have the full suport of clones, but doesn't import them correctly.
-So in case of [CorelDRAW] you need some preparations.
+For example InkPad imports clones properly but doesn't have the "full" support.
+On the other hand does [CorelDRAW] have the full suport of clones, but doesn't import them correctly.
+So in case of CorelDRAW you need some preparations.

 The editor should have a mode to manipulate objects, and a mode to deal with nodes on objects.